oskasve/An-Integrative-Assessment-of-the-Self-association-of-Histatin-1-using-Multiscale-Modeling/README.md

 # An-Integrative-Assessment-of-the-Self-association-of-Histatin-1-using-Multiscale-Modeling
 Data and software pertaining to the article, Better Together: An Integrative Assessment of the Self-association of Histatin 1 using Multiscale Modeling.
-Files used for simualation analysis are given upon request.

 **ZIP files contains data:**